hapostgres/pg_auto_failover/docs/ref/pg_autoctl_perform_failover.rst

   --pgdata      path to data directory
   --formation   formation to target, defaults to 'default' --group       group to target, defaults to 0
+  --wait        how many seconds to wait, default to 60

 Description
 -----------